 Cairns or Yungaburra

 Your Waterfall Circuit drive is now complete … now, you’ve got two options.
 Turn the car around and head back to Cairns, or spend the night in the cool of the Tablelands.
 A good option in Yungaburra is Eden House Retreat, or if you want to stick around a little longer, Allumbah Pocket Cottages offers quaint cottages for 5-night minimum stays.

 Optional Detour – Mungalli Creek Dairy Farmhouse Cafe or Nerada Tea Plantation

 The biodynamic Mungalli Creek Dairy is just a short drive from Ellinjaa Falls, off the Palmerston Highway.
 Run by the same family for four decades, the dairy produces milk, yoghurt, cheese and eggs, and is home to a lovely cafe, situated in the property’s original farm house.
 Cheese features heavily on the menu – there’s a hearty ploughman’s lunch – and the cheesecakes shouldn’t be missed.
 If tea is more to your taste, visit the Nerada Tea Factory, off the Malanda Millaa Millaa Road, where you can see how tea is grown and processed.
 And, of course, enjoy a very decent cuppa.
-Weekdays only.

 Eat.
 Swim.
 Repeat.